Ayurvedic massage and bodywork in Ariège

 • In cases of dryness or sensitivity to cold

-How does personalised bodywork take place?
+How does personalised bodywork work?

 Before the session, you complete a preparation form to check for any contraindications and adapt the treatment to your current state.